inovaeg/UI-Hierarchy-View/README.md

 Consider yourself trying to visualize a supervision hierarchy in a company or any other tree hierarchy, and each node may have multi-children.

-Here we can use this libarary, it supports you with a view that visialize the your tree.
+Here we can use this library, it supports you with a view that visialise your tree.

 You can also add a custom cell view for each node.